carissalow/rapids/docs/setup/configuration.md

 === "Periodic Segments"

-    These segments can be computed every day, or on specific days of the week, month, quarter, and year.
-Their minimum duration is 1 minute but they can be as long as you want.
+    These segments can be computed every day or on specific days of the week, month, quarter, and year.
+Their minimum duration is 1 minute, but they can be as long as you want.
 Set the following keys in your `config.yaml`.

     ```yaml
     TIME_SEGMENTS: &time_segments